CA or CAE

 Pronounced Shell Carlsson.

-Carpal Delta Area
+Carpal Delta

 Catalyst

-A substance, usually used in small amounts relative to the reactants, that modifies and increases
+A substance, usually used in small amounts relative to the reactants, that modifies and increases the rate of a reaction without being consumed in the process.

 The American Heritage® Dictionary of the English Language, Fourth Edition.